fritzlabs/heartbeat-ios/iOS/FritzAIStudio/README.md

 In order to clone the project, you must first install Git Large File Storage (LFS), [available here](https://git-lfs.github.com).
 The `MLModel` files are checked into the repo using LFS and will not clone properly otherwise.

-After installing LFS, [clone](https://github.com/fritzlabs/heartbeat-ios.git) or [download](https://github.com/fritzlabs/heartbeat-ios/archive/master.zip) the project to your Mac.
-We recommend cloning, but if you choose to download make sure you unzip the archive before proceeding.
+After installing LFS, [clone](https://github.com/fritzlabs/fritz-examples/tree/master/iOS/FritzAIStudio) the project to your Mac.

 ### Step 2 - Install Dependencies